 It is also essential that an emotional support animal aids the owner to overcome fears and phobias.
 It can even wake its owner during nightmares, feeling the acceleration of the heart rate and rapid breathing.

-Since the ESA does not have to perform any specific functions other than being a companion to its owner, it does not need additional training.
+Since the ESA rabbit does not have to perform any specific functions other than being a companion to its owner, it does not need additional training.
 However, handlers of emotional support animals often use positive reinforcement training methods to teach the animal to follow certain commands.
 All emotional support animals are very intelligent and easy to tame, so you can train them yourself at home.

 Nevertheless, in order to be in society, an emotional support animal must be trained in good behavior.
 These creatures should not be aggressive and hot-tempered, they should not bark, growl or bite people and other animals.
 In addition, the animal must be accustomed to meeting its physical needs in specially designated places, as well as to have a clear feeding and walking regime.

 Legally, ESA has the right to accompany its owner to public places and live with him at no additional cost, but in fact, these rights may be limited on an individual basis due to inappropriate animal behavior.
-This basic education lets ESAs owners avoid will help to avoid conflict situations with others, and will also allow you to enjoy all the benefits that the official status of an emotional support animal provides.
+This basic education lets ESAs owners avoid will help to avoid conflict situations with others, and will also allow them to enjoy all the benefits that the official status of an emotional support animal provides.

 An ESA rabbit quite often becomes a pet for people suffering from mental frustrations today.
 They are quite playful and loving animals.
 At the same time, they do not burden the owner with their presence in any way and do not bring any inconvenience.